3 probes in 1.

 GE VScan Air is a solid choice for someone who knows they will not need PWD (or has access through another device), and who can afford the extra capital expense.

-Is there another Personal Ultrasound Option that you think we have missed?
+Is there another personal ultrasound option that we have missed?

 Do you disagree with any of our recommendations?